Configuring Manual Email Templates

 Manual Outreach

-As each donation record flows into 360MatchPro, each donation record will be initially placed in the Automated outreach.
+As each donation record flows into the matching module, each donation record will be initially placed in the Automated outreach.
 The purpose of the automated outreach is to identify match eligible donors and present those donors with matching gift forms and guidelines for their employer, so they can easily start the matching gift submission process.
-After the automated emails have run their course, which is dependent on the sending time that you have set, most automated emails will stop 30 days after a donation record flows into 360MatchPro.
+After the automated emails have run their course, which is dependent on the sending time that you have set, most automated emails will stop 30 days after a donation record flows into the matching module.

 Now you can follow up with donors using the manual email outreach.